Iba, Zambales: History

 Iba was founded by the Order of Augustinian Recollect priests led by Rodrigo de San Miguel in 1611 as the village of Paynauen.
 The early inhabitants of the town are called Zambals.
 They were later joined by the Tagalogs and Ilocanos who migrated to the town, which resulted in the intermingling of customs and traditions.
 The Aeta people settled in the hinterlands and the majority of them dwelled in the Mount Pinatubo area.
 In 1860, the administration of the town was turned over to the Dominican priests until the civil government came to power.
 There are no available records as to when Paynauen was renamed Iba.

 The permanent capital of Zambales was moved from Masinloc to Iba because of its strategic location being on the central part of Zambales.
 On August 28, 1901, American Civil Governor William Howard Taft held the historic session of the Second Philippine Commission at the Roman Catholic Church of Iba and established the Province of Zambales under American rule.

+On November 3, 1962, Mayor Atilano M. Ortega, then the president of the Zambales Mayors League, and nearly 3,000 other Nacionalista officials in Zambales joined the Liberal Party, aligning themselves with the Macapagal administration.